 Ok, back to today.
-I met up with my best friend, and his cousin who had come over to visit him, and we looked around a couple of shops before heading to Pizza Hut, where we did the “all you can eat” buffet.
+I went to Exeter to meet up with my best friend, and his cousin who had come over to visit him, and we looked around a couple of shops before heading to Pizza Hut, where we did the “all you can eat” buffet.
 For just £4.99 you can eat all that you like from a choice of pizza, salad items and pasta.
 It’s great value.
 You have to pay for drinks on top of that, but you can get free refills on soft drinks, so it’s basically all you can drink too.
 And then we decided to go to McDonald’s to get McFlurries to finish off with.

 After that we spent 2 and a half hours ten pin bowling at the local Megabowl.
 They have a special deal where, for £6 each, you can have as many games as you like within a 4 hour period (there are 2 such periods you can do this in).
 With only 3 of us, we managed to get about 6 games in.
 I’m not great, but I did fairly well.
 My friend’s cousin is superb, he does quite a lot of it.
 His best score was 163!
 So we had great fun.